monitoring

 • Validating copy and prices so the CDN doesn’t serve stale promotions.

-• Checking SSL certificates and domains before they expire.
+• Checking SSL certificates before they expire.

 • Alerting the right people instantly—marketing, ops, whoever gets paged.